simd-lite/simd-json/Contribution.md

 - To take advantage of simd-json your system needs to be SIMD-capable
 - A GitHub account for version control and issue tracking.
 - Make sure you are using the newly released version
-- Familiarized yourself with the project by reviewing the reviewing the example in this repository `example` folder and understanding its goals.
+- Familiarize yourself with the project by reviewing the example in this repository `example` folder and understanding its goals.

 ## Code of Conduct